 What To Do After You Install Your Salt Chlorine Generator

-Installing a salt-chlorine generator is a fairly complex task that can be done by yourself, but I usually recommend contacting a pool professional to get the job done right.
-It can be easy to mess up, so if you do decide to do it yourself be meticulous with every step, follow all of the instructions, and be extremely careful when working near electricity.
+Installing a salt-chlorine generator is a fairly complex task that you can do, but I usually recommend contacting a pool professional to get the job done right.
+It can be easy to mess up, so if you decide to do it yourself, be meticulous with every step, follow all the instructions, and be extremely careful when working near electricity.

 Have any questions about salt chlorine generators?
 Feel free to reach out; I am happy to help!